appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

  Offset-based pagination works by using the page number and size to calculate the offset of records to fetch from a database or API.

-To retrieve the correct subset of data using offset-based pagination, the `pageOffset` property, as well as the `pageNo` and `pageSize` values, can be referenced in an API or query using `curly braces`.
-For instance, to add offset-based pagination in a user's database, you can use this query:
+To implement offset-based pagination in a `user's` database, reference the `pageOffset`, `pageNo`, and `pageSize` property values using curly braces in the query.

 1. Enable the **Server-side pagination** property in the table.
 2. Create a query, and configure pagination in the query using the pagination method.